-A study of sexuality as a fundamental quality of human personhood is presented.
+This course includes the study of sexuality as a fundamental quality of human personhood is presented.
 Topics will include sexual identity as an aspect of human development; the complex nature of sexual relationships; normality and abnormality in sexual behavior; male-female differences; gender roles; moral issues; and biblical perspectives.